kvarak/dnd/docs/_Classes/paladin.md

   **Strength Above All.** You shall rule until a stronger one arises.
 Then you must grow mightier and meet the challenge, or fall to your own ruin.

 ### Overlord
 When you take this oath at 1st level, your commanding presence brings others to heel.
-You gain proficiency with the Intimidation and Leadership skills.
+You gain you gain the *Physique - Intimidate* skill.
+If you have that skill already, you may spend a skill point on any other class skill.

 ### Sacred Touch